eatdrinkhealthy/edh-app/README.md

 ## Notes
+* using React.PureComponent for some map related components

 ### google-map-react
 * the map seems to need to be in a div that has a specific height / width, ie 400px